viniremigio/spark-etl-template/README.md

 ## Commands
 - `make format_code`: rewrites source code using *black* and *isort* to keep it in the standard format
 - `make lint`: checks the source code for syntax violations
-- `make task1`: runs the ETL for task1.
-The output is located in *output/recipes* folder
+- `make run_etl`: runs the ETL for task1.
+The output is located in *output/sample* folder
-- `make task2`: runs the ETL for task2.
-The output is located on *output/cook_time_difficulty* folder

 ## Sample structure
 - The RecipesETL task comprises four methods inherited from the ETL superclass:
   - `extract()`: Read JSON files with recipes data
   - `transform()`: apply a lowercase function to the ingredients' column.
 This method also creates *year* and *month* columns, used for partitioning